Jura Mountains mapping

 Three-dimensional point clouds of smallish areas are viewed using the Potree viewer to estimate forest density (see IMPLEMENTATION NOTES).

-Pasture biomass site - IMPLEMENTATION NOTES
+Pasture biomass site - IMPLEMENTATION NOTE

 The month-by-month biomass that is plotted in popups is monitored using the Sentinel2 Leaf Index (Se2LI) biomass index calculated using the Copernicus Sentinel2 A and B 20 m resolution red-edge (Band 5) and near-infrared (Band 8A) bands pan-sharpened to a resolution of 10 m and captured in May to November.